Skip to main content

 The Blockbuster Stigma

-And so I feel like the brunt of the backlash doled out toward movies like Jurassic World comes less from a desire to honestly assess the quality of the movies than from a misguided desire to balance the scale.
+And so I feel like the brunt of the backlash doled out toward movies like Jurassic World comes less from a desire to honestly assess the quality of the movies than from a desire to balance the scale.
 This is not the worst of human impulses, but in a perfect world, this would mean elevating disadvantaged movies with extra coverage, and that's just not the state of the internet.
 The easiest way for someone to appear discerning is not by broadcasting one's exotic interests, but in taking down something easily accessible and visible, by showing that you are "smarter" than the state of popular film, which one can easily demonstrate with naught but the most milquetoast of observations.
+It's a very common reaction ... that does absolutely nothing to solve the real problem.
+Shaming people for liking something popular has never once convinced them to start watching TCM, and it never will.

 Jurassic Park is the rare blockbuster that escapes this critical trap in the modern discourse.
 This is in large part because Spielberg’s film is by most measures the film that kicked off the summer event film as we know it.
 Jurassic Park recalls an age when the CG-painted action flick was a true novelty and even a financial gamble, not an emissary of Hollywood cash-grabbery like it is today.